Thesonofmann/Javascript-proj/README.md

-This is a repo for 15 Javascript projects
+This is a repo for a couple of Javascript projects I would be working on for my portfolio

+Project 1= Color Flipper